 The 1960 Act of Union integrated the two territories without regard to the disparity in their sizes.
 The union formally treated Somaliland as two regions that were uniting with six regions in Southern Somalia.
 The 1960 Constitution also established a centralized unitary state and multiparty proportional representation.
 The allocation of seats to districts were apportioned in favor of the constituencies of governing factions.
 Strategies of reunification must establish consensus-based constitutional arrangements and entrench the devolution of governance and the procedures for elections, which legitimate the respective powers of the two states’ consensus at the national level and make subnational officials accountable to their electorate and the respective administration of Somalia and Somaliland.

 The two state solution, or separate sovereignties, will require that either Somaliland or Somalia or both vote for separation in the concurrent referenda.
 The two states will exercise sovereignty in their respective territories.
 The governments elected in the parallel elections will negotiate a framework for cooperation.
 Though unwelcome by diehard unionists, the political landscape has changed so dramatically that this option seems increasingly tenable.
 Furthermore, it is the preferred route across many citizens of Somaliland, having long given up on any serious civic renewal coming from Somalia.

 (The article was first published in BILDHAAN)

-Disclaimer: Views and opinions expressed are those of the author/authors and do not reflect the views of Somaliland Intellectuals Institute (SII) and/or its sponsors.
+Disclaimer: Views and opinions expressed here are those of the author/authors and do not reflect views of Somaliland Intellectuals Institute (SII) and/or its sponsors or partners.
 SII reserves the right to edit articles before publication.
-If you want to submit an opinion piece or an analysis please email it to email@example.com February 25, 2018
+To consider publishing your opinion piece or analysis please email to email@example.com February 25, 2018